 Housing Costs in Arizona

-With more than 3 million housing units in Arizona, according to 2019 census data, you should have no trouble finding a home in Arizona, as long as the housing prices are within your budget.
-The typical home value in Arizona in late 2021 was nearly $392,000, according to Zillow.
+With more than 3 million housing units in Arizona, according to 2021 census data, you should have no trouble finding a home in Arizona, as long as the housing prices are within your budget.
+The typical home value in Arizona in February 2023 was $409,196, according to Zillow.

 How much you’ll spend on housing each month will vary depending on if you rent or buy.
 Here’s what you can expect to spend, according to the latest census data.

 Where you want to live in Arizona can play a big role in how much it costs to buy a home.
-Here are typical home values for some major Arizona cities, according to Zillow, as of late 2021.
+Here are typical home values for some major Arizona cities, according to Zillow, as of January 2023.

 Typical Home Price